WISE-PaaS/codepipeline-howto/codepipeline-howto.md

     - Description
       - Account: \<userAccount\>
       - Purpose: To develop the auto-deploy pipeline for the SRP: \<srpName\>
+      - GroupName (optional): \<srpName\>

+    **Note**: Specify a **\<GroupName\>** if you are also developing the SRP and want to push your source code onto [WISE-PaaS Gitlab](http://advgitlab.eastasia.cloudapp.azure.com/).
+Then a group named after your SRP will be created.

+2. You will soon receive a confirmation that either
+    - a **pipeline project** under _CodePipeline_Develop_ has been created for you to push your pipeline script

+      or

-2. You will soon receive a confirmation that a group named as your SRP name has been created.
-You can create your own project inside the group
+    - a **group** named after your SRP has been created if you want to create your own projects and store the source code for your SRP.

 3. Make sure you can accesss the [blobUploadDownload](http://advgitlab.eastasia.cloudapp.azure.com/WISE-PaaS_CodePipeline/blobUploadDownload) repository.
 If you still don't have the permission, go to the ticket that you filed and comment down your problem, and someone will help you fix it shortly.